philippem/electrs/doc/schema.md

  * `"C{txid}{confirmed-blockhash}" → ""` (a list of blockhashes where `txid` was seen to be confirmed)

-Each output results in the following new row:
+Each output results in the following new rows:

  * `"O{txid}{vout}" → "{scriptpubkey}{value}"`
+ * `"a{funding-address-str}" → ""` (for prefix address search, only saved when `--address-search` is enabled)

 When the indexer is synced up to the tip of the chain, the hash of the tip is saved as following: